akshitagupta15june/Face-X/CONTRIBUTING.md

 5. Now you are in the `Face-X` folder

-6. Now do ahead and create a new branch and move to the branch
+6. Now go ahead and create a new branch, then switch to that branch.
 ```bash
 git checkout -b fix-issue-<ISSUE-NUMBER>
 ```